-Zoo staff participate in wildlife conservation and research projects locally, regionally and internationally.
+Zoo staff participate in wildlife conservation and research projects locally, regionally, and internationally.
+We collaborate with other conservation organizations and research institutions for maximum effectiveness.

 For 25 years, the Zoo and Zoological Society have supported field conservation of iguanas in the Caribbean.
 Jamaica iguanas were once believed to be extinct, and remain critically endangered, due to habitat loss and introduced predators.